dominickpastore/ruddr/docs/help.rst

 reiterate, *all* issues and bug reports are welcome, even if they are light on details.

+.. _feature requests:

 Feature Requests
 ----------------

-If there is a feature missing from Ruddr that you would like to see added, or a provider that you would like to see support for, feel free to `submit an issue`_ on GitHub for that as well.
+If there is a feature missing from Ruddr that you would like to see added, or a DDNS provider that you would like to see support for, feel free to `submit an issue`_ on GitHub.
 Alternatively, you can post on the discussions_ tab if you prefer.

-Suggestions for improving the documentation are also very welcome.
+Suggestions for improving this documentation are also very welcome.
 You can `submit an issue`_ or post on the discussions_ tab for that as well.

 Additional Help